-As many items as possible are to be placed on the Board of Supervisors Consent Calendar by all departments with matters for the Board.
 All items listed under Consent Calendar on the Board's agenda will be enacted by one motion for unanimous approval of the recommended actions contained in the agenda item recommendation section.
 There will be no separate discussion of these items prior to the time the Board votes on the motion unless any member of the Board requests removal of specific items from the Consent Calendar for separate discussion and action.

 Consent items consist of items that are routine in nature and that do not require individual consideration.
-When matters are unclear between action and consent, the department approach should be to favor consent since the Board members can and will remove consent items if any questions arise prior to agenda action.
 Such items may be moved from the Consent Calendar to Discussion for separate consideration at the request of a Supervisor, or the County Executive Officer.